menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Pine River is generally considered to be a blue-collar town.
-49.28% of the Pine River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pine River is a blue-collar town, with 49.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pine River is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Pine River who work in food service (17.39%), healthcare (8.70%), and sales jobs (5.80%).

 Also of interest is that Pine River has more people living here who work in computers and math than 95% of the places in the US.